 Rianna is from Vancouver, Canada and has spent her life hiking or snowboarding on the mountains, or lounging by the lakes.
 Rianna has her degree in Social Work as she has a passion for community development.
 During her schooling, she spent time in South Africa helping to pioneer an anti-child trafficking NGO.
 She also spent time studying in Austria, where she mixed her passion for the outdoors with her curiosity for engaging in new cultures.
-Rianna’s love for engaging with people and cultures has brought her to work as a child protection social worker in Canada, while allowing her to help with Jump initiatives over in Vancouver.
+Rianna’s love for engaging with people and cultures has brought her to work as a child protection social worker in Canada which allows her the time to help with JUMP! initiatives over in Vancouver.

 Sondang Amelia Karansiska Situmorang

 Born and raised on the island of Sumatra with many diverse cultures in Indonesia, Sondang is really into cross-cultural understanding to reach harmony with each other.
 She studied tourism and her passion is making good and positive impacts on any work she does and every person she meets.
 She has been leading outdoor school experiences since 2010 with a variety of ages and schools from all over the world.
 Each coming to experience a little part of Indonesia on the small islands of Riau territory through social projects or teaching English.
 She also took university students to be immersed in the local community during homestays for cross-cultural studies.
 She has now been with JUMP! just over a year, running programs in Indonesia and China.
 She loves people, traveling, learning new things in life, singing and eating all kinds of desserts.